jp-wright/nfl_charting_data_trial/andy_benoit_drive_charting_notes.md

 Split symbols for the left side prefix the number of receivers.
 Split symbols for the right side suffix the number of receivers.
 + Example: "+2x2+"

-So, 12 personnel with 2 TE's on the line on the left, with 2 wr's on the right, the farthest one outside the numbers, with the QB in shotgun and the RB to his right would be: "-2x2+", closed L, dual TE LOS, shotgun offset L".
+So, 12 personnel with 2 TE's on the line on the left, with 2 WR's on the right, the farthest one outside the numbers, with the QB in shotgun and the RB to his right would be: "-2x2+", closed L, dual TE LOS, shotgun offset L".

 + The hash marks and the numbers on the field are the landmarks used to determine splits.
 This is where subtlety comes into play.
 + When the ball is between the hash marks, outside the numbers is "+", inside the numbers is "-", and on the numbers is "\*".